The Masters in Education Pathway: Education Grants and Scholarships

-When it comes to careers that make a difference, there are few fields that have a bigger impact than education.
+When it comes to careers that make a difference, there are few fields that can have a bigger impact than Education.
 Whether you’re forming young minds in a kindergarten classroom, training executives in the latest leadership strategies, or counseling college-bound high school seniors, your actions directly contribute to improving the lives of others.

 Though education is a diverse field that can be entered in many different ways, many career paths within this area require a graduate level of education.
-One of the most common options pursued by future educators is the master of education degree.
+One of the most common options pursued by future educators is the Master of Education Degree.

 Meet the Masters in Education